Megan Baldissara

 Fieldwork Update: In Spring, I would wake up at 4 am to start counting pheasant calls at sunrise.
 Daisy is counting with me.

 I grew up in Italy surrounded by wildlife, as I often spent my time outdoors exploring woods and fields.
-This environment influenced my desire to understand the natural world encouraging me to attend a scientific high school in my hometown and then to gain a bachelor’s degree in Biological Sciences.
-Driven by my desire to travel and further discover my British roots, as my mother is English, I decided to pursue my bachelor’s in the UK.
-As part of the degree, I had a placement year at the Game and Wildlife Trust (GWCT) in the south of England, researching farmland biodiversity.
-My main roles were to study spatial biodiversity of gamebirds in farmland with GIS (Geographic Information System) and to study the predation of vulnerable protected birds.
-During this year I conducted surveys of birds such as pheasants, partridges and woodcocks and I mapped their population distribution depending on the environment with ArcGIS.
-I also conducted invertebrate surveys to understand the habitat and food quality for farmland birds.
-My mapping work contributed to understand where habitat management was needed to enhance farmland bird biodiversity and where management efforts were effective, thus helping in advising game management and wildlife conservation practices to farmers, shoot managers and conservation organisations.
-I really enjoyed working there and I discovered my passion for wildlife conservation, inspiring me to continue my studies and obtaining a masters in Conservation and Biodiversity in the UK.
-After my masters I achieved a Ph.D.
+This environment sparked my interest in understanding the natural world, prompting me to pursue a bachelor's degree in Biological Sciences.
+As part of my degree, I completed a placement year at the Game and Wildlife Trust (GWCT) in southern England, researching farmland biodiversity.
+I thoroughly enjoyed working there and discovered my passion for wildlife conservation, which inspired me to pursue further studies and obtain a master's degree in Conservation and Biodiversity in the UK.
+After my master's, I achieved a Ph.D.
 Research Assistantship in Wildlife Ecology at the University of Nebraska - Lincoln.
-The research is very relevant to the work I carried out for GWCT, which made me fall in love with conservation in the first place.
-I am excited to work with UNL to research and conserve farmland species threatened by global change and to make a difference in conservation.
+The research is highly relevant to the work I carried out for GWCT, which initially sparked my passion for conservation.
+I am excited to work with UNL to research and conserve farmland species to make a difference in conservation

 Mountian View with dog